neoforged/.github/primers/26.2/index.md

         - `addSulfurSpikeFeatures` - Sulfur spike features.
     - `TerrainProvider#peaksAndValleys` - Calculates the peaks and valleys scalar given the weirdness.
 - `net.minecraft.data.worldgen.biome.OverworldBiomes#sulfurCaves` - The sulfur caves biome.
+- `net.minecraft.gametest.framework`
-- `net.minecraft.gametest.framework.GameTestHelper#assertValueInBetween` - Assert the `Comparable` value is between some bounds.
+    - `GameTestHelper#assertValueInBetween` - Assert the `Comparable` value is between some bounds.
+    - `TestEnvironmentDefinition$Difficulty` - A test environment that sets the world difficulty.
 - `net.minecraft.server.MinecraftServer#SERVER_THREAD_NAME` - The name of the server thread.
+- `net.minecraft.server.jsonrpc`
+    - `JsonRpc` - A utility for constructing the `ManagementServer`.
+    - `ManagementServer#scheduleHeartbeat` - Sets the number of seconds between each heartbeat check.
+- `net.minecraft.server.notifications.NotificationManager#setServer`, `server` - Handles the `DedicatedServer` consuming the `NotificationManager`
 - `net.minecraft.util`
     - `CubicSpline`
         - `minValue`, `maxValue` - The bounds of the spline.
         - `sample`, `$Multipoint#sample` - Samples the spline at the given coordinates.
         - `asSampler` - Returns the sampler for the spine.
         - `$Multipoint#codec` - Gets the codec for the spline.
+    - `ExtraCodecs#optionalAlwaysPresentFieldOf` - Constructs a optional `MapCodec` that, while should be present, can default to the specified value.
     - `Util`
         - `CONTROL_CHARACTER_ESCAPER` - An escaper for control characters.
         - `join` - Flattens lists of elements into a single list.